GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/batch-data-ingestion/README.md

 # Batch Dataflow with DLP de-identification

-This example illustrates how to run a Dataflow job that uses the `batch templates with DLP` submodule with the `base-data-ingestion` submodule.
+This example illustrates how to run a public Batch Dataflow job, [Cloud Storage Text to BigQuery](https://cloud.google.com/dataflow/docs/guides/templates/provided-batch#gcstexttobigquery), with The [Secured data warehouse](../README.md).

 ## Requirements